kousikalam786R/speakverseofficial/STATIC_EXPORT.md

 ### 3. **AWS S3 + CloudFront**
    - Upload the `out/` folder contents to an S3 bucket
+   - **Important for CSS**: Make sure your S3 bucket is configured for static website hosting
+   - **MIME Types**: Ensure CSS files have the correct content-type (`text/css`)
+     - When uploading via AWS CLI: `aws s3 sync out/ s3://your-bucket-name --content-type "text/css" --exclude "*" --include "*.css"`
+     - Or set default metadata in S3 bucket properties
    - Configure CloudFront for CDN
+   - Make sure all files in the `_next/static/` folder are publicly readable

 ### 4. **Any Static Hosting**
    - Upload the contents of the `out/` folder to any web server